BoredManCodes/Janet/PRIVACY.md

 You may make a request to [dev@lordofpolls.com](mailto:dev@lordofpolls.com).
 No response timescale is offered.

 ## Underage Users
 All users are expected to follow the Discord Terms of Service.
-As such, access to the application is prohibited is restricted to any users falling outside of Discord's age requirement.
+As such, access to the application is prohibited to any users falling outside of Discord's age requirement.
 No information will be knowingly stored for any user falling outside of Discord's policy.